nguyenlc1993/mac-os-k501l/README.md

 ## el-capitan-k501lx
-This repository contains all the required files and tools to install and run Mac OS X El Capitan on ASUS K501LX laptop.
+This repository contains all the supporting applications and files to install and run Mac OS X El Capitan on ASUS K501LX laptop.